kevcraig/LED-Metro-Sign/README.md

     - git clone https://github.com/kevcraig/LED-Metro-Sign.git

 4. Create your own WMATA_API_KEY.txt file in the LED-Metro-Sign directory.
 Request a WMATA <b>developer</b> key <a href = 'https://developer.wmata.com/'> here </a>
+    - cd LED-Metro-Sign
     - touch WMATA_API_KEY.txt # create file
-    - cat > WMATA_API_KEY.txt # paste your key and take note to not enter any excess spaces or lines
+    - cat > WMATA_API_KEY.txt # paste your key and take note to not enter any excess spaces or lines, press CTRL + D to save and quit

 5. Update the board_station variable in line 11 of the Prod_Prediction_Ticker.py file to match your desired station